top of page

 McBurney's Sign by Carol Hrejsa www.hrejsa.com is licensed under CC BY-NC-ND 4.0

-This point is aligned with the base of the appendix in many individuals, making it particularly useful during physical examinations.
-If there is tenderness upon pressing here and the patient exhibits other symptoms such as nausea, fever, or rebound tenderness, it’s time to consider surgical intervention.
+This point is aligned with the base of the appendix in many individuals.
+Thus, it is particularly useful during physical examinations.
+If there is tenderness upon pressing here, and the patient exhibits other symptoms such as nausea, fever, or rebound tenderness, it’s time to consider surgical intervention.

 What is Rovsing’s Sign?